tk-425/CC-Cleaner/README.md

 ## Using CC-Cleaner

-Once the app is running, you can use the tabs to:
+Once the app is running, you can navigate through the following tabs using the left sidebar:

+### Tab Guide

-   - **Projects (.claude.json)**: View all registered projects, see their metadata, related session-env directories, and remove them from configuration
+   - **Projects (.claude.json)**: View all registered projects from your `.claude.json` file.
+See their metadata (cost, duration), related session-env directories, and remove projects from configuration.
+All items can be selected with checkboxes for bulk operations.

-   - **Session Data (.claude/projects)**: View session data for projects with their session-env count, select multiple sessions, and clean them (automatically removes related session-env data)
+   - **Session Data (.claude/projects)**: View session data directories from your Claude Code projects.
+Each entry shows session-env count and size information.
+Select multiple sessions and clean them in bulk (automatically removes related session-env data).

    - **File History**: View file history entries from `~/.claude/file-history/` (version history and snapshots from Claude Code sessions).
-These accumulate over time and can be safely cleaned up to save disk space
+These accumulate over time and can be safely cleaned up to save disk space.
+Supports bulk selection and deletion.

    - **Orphaned File History**: View file history entries that don't correspond to any active projects.
-These are safe to delete as they're no longer associated with any active projects
+These are completely safe to delete as they're no longer associated with any active projects.
+Supports bulk operations.

-   - **Orphaned Projects**: View projects with session data but no entry in .claude.json, and delete them safely (automatically removes related session-env data)
+   - **Orphaned Projects**: View session data directories that exist but have no entry in `.claude.json`.
+These can be safely moved to trash (automatically removes related session-env data).
+Supports bulk selection and deletion.

+   - **Debug**: View debug files from your Claude Code sessions.
+These are temporary debug information and logs that can be safely cleaned up to save disk space.
+Supports bulk selection and deletion.

+   - **Orphaned Debug**: View debug files that don't correspond to any active projects.
+Completely safe to remove.
+Supports bulk operations.

+   - **Todos**: View all todo files from your Claude Code sessions.
+Review and manage todo entries.
+Supports bulk selection and deletion.

+   - **Orphaned Todos**: View todo files that don't correspond to any active projects.
+Safe to remove if no longer needed.
+Supports bulk operations.

+   - **Config Backups**: View, restore, and manage automatic backups of your `.claude.json` configuration file.
+Each backup is automatically created before destructive operations.
+Click "Restore" to restore any previous backup.

 ### Full .claude Directory Backup
 Click the **"Create Backup"** button in the header to create a complete backup of your Claude Code data.
 This backs up: